Skip to main content

 • Invalid key: Confirm the publicKey matches the app in the dashboard.

-• Network errors: Verify device internet access and any required baseUrl value.
+• Network errors: Verify device internet access and the configured baseUrl value.

 • Nothing in logs: Make sure initialization runs before the prompt renders.